jinghuahe123/FD_0604_LCD_Driver/README.md

 **TODO / IMPROVEMENTS**

-- re-implement a cusotm softwareserial library in pure avr?
+- re-implement a custom softwareserial library in pure avr?